MEET TOMASZ DRYBALA

 Early Education: Where the Pattern Began

 My early academic years revealed a consistent contrast between external leadership and internal cognitive struggle.
-While I faced challenges with focus and emotional regulation, I also demonstrated early strengths in creativity, initiative, and relational intelligence—traits that later became foundational to my work in leadership and behavior change.
+While I faced challenges with focus and emotional regulation, I also demonstrated early strengths in creativity, initiative, and relational intelligence—traits that later became foundational to my work in leadership and behaviour change.

-Primary School – Krosno, Poland
+Primary School

-• Strong academic performance in early years
+• Strong academic performance in the early years

 • Decline in focus and attention following early trauma